DanDHenshaw/uno-NO-U/README.md

 How to disable the bot in certain channels
 ------------------------------------------

-If you would like to disable the bot in specific channels follow the steps bellow:
+If you would like to disable the bot in specific channels follow the steps below:

 Go to the channel settings